 top of page

-This research delves into the dynamic relationship between vision, memory and meaning through a phenomenological approach to cultural encounters, street culture and the urban environment.1 Street culture is characterised by its ever-changing nature, reflecting the prevailing energy of the time.
+This research delves into the dynamic relationship between identity, vision, memory and meaning through a phenomenological approach to street culture and the urban environment.
+Street culture is characterised by its ever-changing nature, reflecting the prevailing energy of the time.
 The buildings, streets and cities also store our memories, being spaces of connectivity, where we live and leave our traces behind.
 Similar to memory, graffiti is fugitive.
-Through photography, invisible social and political meanings become perceptive and visible.
-Analysing my impulse to preserve the past, the accumulation of imagery signifies a constant flow of connections through space and time as well as the process of finding beauty from within the chaos.
-My recorded past encapsulates stories that reveal where I find meaning, and it becomes evident that memory favours the assemblage of sensations and emotions experienced in response to the environment.

 1. Phenomenology refers to lived experience, placing emphasis on the subjective conscious experience of reality through our senses.